justmedusty/DionysOS/README.md

 ✓Begin parsing ACPI tables, the most important one is the MADT since it contains information about the APIC.

-Start up the other CPUs.
+✓Start up the other CPUs.
 Limine provides a facility to make this less painful.

-Set up an interrupt controller such as the APIC.
+✓Set up an interrupt controller such as the APIC.

-Configure a timer such as the Local APIC timer, the PIT, or the HPET.
+✓Configure a timer such as the Local APIC timer, the PIT, or the HPET.

 Implement a scheduler to schedule threads in order make multitasking possible.